heal-dev/trigger/README.md

 ## Usage

-To use the **Heal Trigger Action** in your GitHub workflow, you can trigger a **test suite** using either **suite-id** or a combination of **project-slug** and **suite-slug**.
-Here’s how to configure it in your GitHub workflow YAML file:
+You can trigger a test suite execution using either **suite-id** or a **configuration YAML format**.
+Below are examples for both methods:

-1. Using suite-id
+### Option 1: Using suite-id

-   If you know the unique ID of the test suite, you can use the suite-id directly:
+If you know the unique ID of the test suite, you can trigger it directly using suite-id:

 ```yaml
 - name: Trigger Heal Suite Execution